 It all starts in the soil.
 Healthy soils are the foundation of sustainable, regenerative, organic farming and gardening.
 NOFA-NY’s soil health programming provides technical assistance to organic producers, educates farmers and gardeners on building healthy soils, and advocates for policies that support land stewardship, carbon sequestration, and healthy waterways.

 And, if you missed NOFA-NY’s Fall 2020 Soil Health Webinar Series, you can still watch the recordings!
-Click the full screen icon or the YouTube icon to view these videos in a larger frame.

 Click here for our management recommendations for vegetable farms and gardens.
 These recommendations were developed in partnerships with NOFA/Mass and can be used to complement results from the NOFA Carbon Proxy Tests.